 MNE-Python requires Python version 3.7 or higher.
 If you’ve never worked with Python before, skip ahead to the last paragraph of this page.
 For users already familiar with Python:

-If you only need 2D plotting capabilities with MNE-Python (i.e., most EEG/ERP or other sensor-level analyses), you can install MNE-Python using
+If you need 2D plotting capabilities (i.e., most EEG/ERP or other sensor-level analyses), you should also install Matplotlib:

-If you need MNE-Python’s 3D plotting capabilities (e.g., plotting estimated source activity on a cortical surface) it is a good idea to install MNE-Python into its own virtual environment.
-To do this with
+If you need MNE-Python’s 3D rendering capabilities (e.g., plotting estimated source activity on a cortical surface) it is a good idea to install MNE-Python into its own virtual environment.
+To do this with conda:

-For users unfamiliar with Python, the Installing MNE-Python page has more detailed instructions for different operating systems (including instructions for installing Python if you don’t already have it).
+For users unfamiliar with Python, the Installing MNE-Python page has detailed instructions for different operating systems, and there are instructions for Installing Python if you don’t already have it.
 The Advanced setup page has additional tips and tricks for special situations (servers, notebooks, CUDA, installing the development version, etc).
 The Contributing guide has additional installation instructions for (future) contributors to MNE-Python (e.g, extra dependencies for running our tests and building our docs).